booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

    * With the __Online Certificate Status Protocol__ (OCSP) you can send a specific query to an OCSP reponder (provided by the CA) to check the revocation status of one single certificate.
 For the transfer also HTTP is used.
 The response is also digitaly signed by the CA and also has a limited livetime.
      See also: https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol
+     - A special flavour of OSCP - called OCSP Staping - will be covered in [__Exercise B.4__](../B4/).
+For now we will focus on pure OCSP.

 Nowadays OCSP is more widly used than CRLs.